NCERT Solutions for Class 9 Science Chapter 12 Improvement in Food Resources

 Answer:

-The Questions and Answers are explained in detail below for better understanding.
-All the answers are prepared by subject experts in esy and clear language.
+All the questions, along with the detailed answers, are explained in detail below for better understanding.
+The Improvement in Food Resources class 9 question answers are prepared by subject experts in easy and clear language.

 Q1.
 Explain any one method of crop production that ensures high yield.